Maginot Line: Long war strategy

-French planning for war with Germany was always based on the assumption that the war would be la guerre de longue durée a long war, in which the superior economic resources of the Allies would gradually grind the Germans down.
+French planning for war with Germany was always based on the assumption that the war would be la guerre de longue durée, a long attritional war, in which the superior economic resources of the Allies would gradually grind the Germans down.
 The fact that the Wehrmacht embraced the strategy of Bewegungskrieg (war of manoeuvre) with the vision of swift wars in which Germany would win quickly via a knockout blow was a testament to the fundamental soundness of the concept of la guerre de longue durée.
 Germany had the largest economy in Europe but lacked many of the raw materials necessary for a modern industrial economy, making the Reich vulnerable to blockade and the ability to feed its population.
 The guerre de longue durée strategy called for the French to halt the expected German offensive, denying the Germans a swift victory; afterwards, there would be an attrition struggle; once the Germans were exhausted, France would begin an offensive to win the war.

 The Maginot Line was intended to block the main German blow if it should come via eastern France and divert it through Belgium, where French forces would meet and stop the Germans.
 The Germans were expected to fight costly offensives, whose failures would sap the strength of the Reich, while the French waged a total war, mobilising the resources of France, its empire and allies.
 Besides the demographic reasons, a defensive strategy served the needs of French diplomacy towards Great Britain.
 The French imported a third of their coal from Britain and 32 per cent of all imports through French ports were carried by British ships.
 Of French trade, 35 per cent was with the British Empire and the majority of the tin, rubber, jute, wool and manganese used by France came from the British Empire.

 About 55 per cent of overseas imports arrived in France via the Channel ports of Calais, Le Havre, Cherbourg, Boulogne, Dieppe, Saint-Malo and Dunkirk.
 Germany had to import most of its iron, rubber, oil, bauxite, copper and nickel, making naval blockade a devastating weapon against the German economy.
 For economic reasons, the success of the strategy of la guerre de longue durée would at the very least require Britain to maintain a benevolent neutrality, preferably to enter the war as an ally as British sea power could protect French imports while depriving Germany of hers.
 A defensive strategy based on the Maginot Line was an excellent way of demonstrating to Britain that France was not an aggressive power and would only go to war in the event of German aggression, a situation that would make it more likely that Britain would enter the war on France's side.